 The nervous system effects following oral exposure to RDX were observed in humans acutely exposed to RDX and in multiple experimental animal studies in rats, mice, monkeys, and dogs following exposures ranging from 10 days to 2 years in duration.
+Notably, despite the potential for effects on the developing nervous system based on the presumed MOA for RDX neurotoxicity (discussed in Section 1.2.3), no studies included a thorough evaluation of potential developmental neurotoxicity.
 Across the database, behavioral manifestations of seizure activity were the most consistently observed nervous system effect associated with RDX exposure.
 This most commonly included evidence of increased convulsions, as well as other related effects such as tremors, shaking, hyperactivity, or nervousness, which were generally observed at doses that were the same as or higher than doses that induced convulsions.
 Nervous system effects are a human hazard of RDX exposure and are carried forward for consideration for dose-response analysis.
 Convulsions, considered a severe adverse effect, were selected as a consistent and sensitive endpoint representative of nervous system effects.